 These fees can chip away at the bank bonus you earned and potentially cost you more than the bonus if you keep your account open for a really long time.

 This is yet another reason you should read the fine print.
-By knowing what fees to avoid ahead of time, you can stay clear of them altogether.
+Knowing what fees to avoid ahead of time lets you stay clear of them.

 Perhaps that means keeping even more money on deposit with the bank to keep your account truly “free.”
 Whatever it is, make it happen.